Sc.B. in Civil Engineering

-Civil Engineering as a standalone ABET accredited program will be available only to students entering Brown with the classes of 2013, 2014, 2015, and 2016.
+Civil engineering is accredited by the Engineering Accreditation Commission of ABET (www.abet.org) through 2016.
+Civil Engineering as a standalone ABET accredited program will be available only to students who entered Brown with the class of 2016.

-The concentration is composed of the following courses:
+The Civil Engineering concentration has the following structure:

 - Four approved humanities courses